How-to

 Step 1: Prepare Your Governance Proposal

-: When to execute (EXECUTION_STAGE_BEGIN_BLOCKER
+execution_stage: When to execute (EXECUTION_STAGE_BEGIN_BLOCKERorEXECUTION_STAGE_END_BLOCKER)

 Step 3: Submit the Governance Proposal